isomerpages/pmo-nccs/media/speeches/_posts/2016-11-16-national-statement-of-singapore-delivered-by-mr-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-unfccc-cop-22-16-november-2016-marrakech-morocco.md

 ---
 layout: post
-title: National Statement of Singapore Delivered by Mr Masagos Zulkifli, Minister for the Environment and Water Resources at the UNFCCC COP-22, 16 November 2016, Marrakech, Morocco
+title: National Statement of Singapore Delivered by Minister for the Environment and Water Resources Masagos Zulkifli at the UNFCCC COP-22, Marrakech, Morocco
 subtitle: 16 Nov 2016
 permalink: /media/speeches/national-statement-of-singapore-delivered-by-mr-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-unfccc-cop-22-16-november-2016-marrakech-morocco
 ---
-### NATIONAL STATEMENT OF SINGAPORE DELIVERED BY MR MASAGOS ZULKIFLI, MINISTER FOR THE ENVIRONMENT AND WATER RESOURCES AT THE UNFCCC COP-22, 16 NOVEMBER 2016, MARRAKECH, MOROCCO

 Mr President,